All I see in my twitter feed is pictures of mangled up dogs and dolphins!

 A main theme of the book is this:

 The beliefs that make us think it’s ok to abuse and kill animals for meat follow the exact same thought patterns that legitimise sexism, racism, homophobia etc in the minds of the sexist, racist and homophobic.
 Every form of hate is the same.
-The object of hate – be they an animal, a world peacewoman or a Jew – is ‘other’ised by the hater.
+The object of hate – be they an animal, a woman or a Jew – is ‘other’ised by the hater.

 We see all the differences between us and animals, and think it’s these differences that give us the right to use them.
 This is exactly what whites did to blacks during days of slavery, and what some men unfortunately still do to women.

 Tuttle is saying that as long as we are maltreating ANY being in our society, we will never have world peace.
-This isn’t a new idea, Tuttle himself uses the quote by Isaac Bashevis Singer ‘As long as people will shed the blood of innocent creatures there can be no peace, no liberty, no harmony between people.
+This isn’t a new idea, Tuttle himself uses the quote by Isaac Bashevis Singer‘As long as people will shed the blood of innocent creatures there can be no peace, no liberty, no harmony between people.
 Slaughter and justice cannot dwell together’, but he explores this in such depth and with such academic rigour (though it’s still very comprehensible, I promise!), that we are left in no doubt that this is a universal truth.

 He talks about our ‘herding culture’ that led us to where we are today in terms of our beliefs and rituals around animal foods; and the meat-medical complex which actively pushes our continuation of these meat and dairy eating habits to support their interests.